This may sound like such a ridiculously obvious statement to make but friendship, to anyone, is vital.

 What do your friends mean to you?

-What do you think you would do without friends?
+What do you think you would do without them?